 A memorial service is a liturgy without either the body or ashes.
 It can be held anytime from a few days to a few weeks after death.
 A Homily is preached by a clergyperson.
 One other person may be invited to make some memorial remarks (for roughly three to five minutes).

 All services are either according to The Burial of the Dead as set forth in The Book of Common Prayer, or they are designed to conform to the intent and pattern of it.
-For more information, contact the Reverend Lori Walton at 510.797.1492.
+For more information, contact the Reverend Lori Walton by email or phone at 510.797.1492.